knoxa/knoxa.github.io/debate/ai/index.md

 ## Existential threat
 Let's start with the [singularity claim](singularity.xhtml) workbook.
 This grounds *the singularity claim* in essays by Good and Vinge.
 Next, Bostrom defines a [superintelligence](superintelligence.xhtml#superintelligence) and a case for it potentially threatening humanity.
 So far, there is no contention.

-[Müller and Cannon](both-ways.xhtml) reconstruct the existential risk argument and attack its validity.
+[Muller and Cannon](both-ways.xhtml) reconstruct the existential risk argument and attack its validity.
 This is an undercut, which is expressed in AIF by attacking an RA-node.
 Something to think about here is that the restated existential threat argument isn't exactly the one expressed by Bostrom: It uses *the singularity claim* as a premise instead of a singleton, and it doesn't use the *instrumental convergence thesis*.
 This doesn't affect the validity of the undercutting argument, but it does mean that there are two RA-nodes that conclude *humanity quickly becomes extinct*, and only one of them is undercut:

 ![Undercutting the extinction argument](images/extinction.svg)